What is Employer Branding? Some great examples

 Employer branding involves getting your core employer values and culture right, then working with PR to communicate these values effectively.
 Brands that get this right become a ‘destination employer’, improving their hiring process and gaining good PR for the company.

-Here’s some brilliant examples we’ve seen of employer branding – we’ll be adding new ones as the week goes on.
+Here’s some brilliant examples we’ve seen of employer branding:

 Alongside higher than average pay, excellent holiday and great training, pet-loving employees are attracted to the free daytime kennels offered as a perk.
 The kind-hearted owner also donates generously to many UK animal rescues – put simply, the brand’s values of caring for pets apply through everything they do – and this makes pet-lovers want to work for them.
 Learn more